She Loves Biscotti

 Spread the shelled hazelnuts in a single layer on an ungreased rimmed baking sheet.
 There is no need for parchment paper.

-Roast in the oven for about 12-15 minutes, or until fragrant, skins have browned and begin to split and crack.
+Roast in the oven for about 12-15 minutes, or until fragrant, the skins have browned and begin to split and crack.
 Shake the baking sheet occasionally as they are roasting in the oven.

 A handful of hazelnuts being roasted in a skillet.